lodgify/api-recruitment-be-test/Feedback.md

   - Specflow for Acceptance Tests
   - FluentAsertions for assertions
   - MOQ for Mocks
-  - To run local tests go to Visual Studio 2022 > Test > Test Explores - Build the project and wait the Test Explorer show the tests > Click in the play button
+  - To run local tests go to Visual Studio 2022 > Test > Test Explorer - Build the project and wait the Test Explorer show the tests > Click in the play button
   - If the Acceptance Test dont run, please, go to Extensions > Manage Extensions > Search and install specflow, after this restart the visual studio
   - 9 Specflow + Gherkin Acceptance Test were written
   - 31 unit tests were written
-  -

 ---